- The pigmented area on the skin that changes, grows, or looks abnormal

 This is the deadliest type of skin cancer, and usually looks like a mole or develops on one.
 Melanoma can be detected with regular screenings of your full body by your dermatologist.
 Learn more about melanoma here.

 Skin cancer treatment usually begins with an assessment of the growth and a biopsy to discover the type of cancer.
 There are many different ways to treat skin cancer which will depend on your unique circumstances and type.
 Most techniques involve surgical removal of the growth, although some non-excision techniques exist like cryotherapy, photodynamic treatment (PDT), electrodessication and curettage, and topical medications.
 In some cases, professional treatments like chemical peels can be used on pre-cancerous growths.

-Radiation therapy is also an effective treatment for skin cancer and one of the newest inventions is Image-Guided Superficial Radiation Therapy (IG-SRT).
+Radiation therapy is also an effective treatment for skin cancer and one of the newest inventions is Image-Guided Superficial Radiation Therapy in Fargo, North Dakota (IG-SRT).
 IG-SRT uses a small machine that allows providers to see the affected areas through ultrasound imaging and then treat those areas with a low dose of radiation.

 Regular use of broad-spectrum sunscreen and avoiding sun overexposure are the best, most effective ways to prevent skin cancer.
 Most dermatologists recommend using at least SPF30+ that is applied around thirty minutes before going outside and is reapplied every few hours after.
 You should also wear UV-blocking clothing, hats, sunglasses, and lip balm to ensure against further damage.